Dr Laura Grassick

 - Website: Researchgate

 I have worked extensively in the field of second language education as an English language teacher, teacher educator and project manager.
 My experience covers many different contexts and countries; in particular Vietnam and Egypt where I managed both regional and in-country language education projects in collaboration with ministries of education.
 I have been involved in a number of educational consultancies to develop English language teacher education programmes and materials.
 Between 2008-2010 I was on the editorial advisory panel of the ELT Journal.

 - Programme Lead for MA TESOL Studies

 - Module Manager

 My main research interest lies in English language curriculum change; the relationships involved in how people make sense of a new curriculum and how the social and emotional dimensions of change influence actual implementation.
-My doctoral research focused on Vietnam and explored the complex dynamics of primary English language curriculum reform.
+My research focuses on the complex dynamics of English language curriculum reform.
 Its main contribution lies in the new understandings of complexity it establishes in relation to language curriculum innovation, which positions relational, emotional and social dimensions as key concerns in the langauge curriculum change implementation process and suggests why some of the difficulties surrounding curriculum innovation in many contexts are not easy to address.

 I am also interested in areas of second language teacher education - the role of practical and theoretical knowledge in CPD and the implications for how both teachers and educators achieve agency, particular in times of curriculum change.

 <h4>Research projects</h4> <p>Any research projects I'm currently working on will be listed below.
 Our list of all <a href="https://essl.leeds.ac.uk/dir/research-projects">research projects</a> allows you to view and search the full list of projects in the faculty.</p>